|

 - Every

-defender but instead engage the next man inside and seal the wedge
+but instead engage the next man inside and seal the wedge while going

 - They

-the wedge stops it is dead.
-It must move forward and when it slows
+wedge stops it is dead.
+It must move forward and when it slows or

 - The